-• Dawn Coker, Vice President for Human Resources & Title IX Coordinator (706-880-8267; dcoker@lagrange.edu)
+• Karen Pruett, Associate Dean of Student Development & Title IX Coordinator (706-880-8997; kpruett@lagrange.edu)

-When weighing a student's request for confidentiality or that no investigation or discipline be pursued, The Title IX Coordinator will consider a range of factors, including the following:
+When weighing an individual's request for confidentiality or that no investigation or discipline be pursued, The Title IX Coordinator will consider a range of factors, including the following:

-- The increased risk that the alleged perpetrator will commit additional acts of sexual or other violence, such as: - Whether there have been other sexual harassment or sexual violence complaints about the same alleged perpetrator;
+- The increased risk that the responding party will commit additional acts of sexual or other violence, such as: - Whether there have been other sexual harassment or sexual violence complaints about the same responding party; - Whether the responding party has a history of arrests or records from a prior school indicating a history of violence;

-- Whether the alleged perpetrator has a history of arrests or records from a prior school indicating a history of violence; - Whether the alleged perpetrator threatened further sexual violence or other violence against the victim or others; - Whether the sexual harassment or sexual violence was committed by multiple perpetrators; - Whether the sexual harassment or sexual violence was perpetrated with a weapon; - Whether the victim is a minor; - Whether the College possesses other means to obtain relevant evidence of the sexual harassment or sexual violence (e.g., security cameras or personnel, physical evidence); - Whether the victim's report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group.
+- Whether the responding party threatened further sexual violence or other violence against the Complainant or others; - Whether the sexual harassment or sexual violence was committed by multiple responding parties; - Whether the sexual harassment or sexual violence was perpetrated with a weapon; - Whether the Complainant is a minor; - Whether the College possesses other means to obtain relevant evidence of the sexual harassment or sexual violence (e.g., security cameras or personnel, physical evidence); - Whether the Complainant's report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group.

 The presence of one or more of these factors could lead the College to investigate and, if appropriate, pursue disciplinary action.
-If none of these factors is present, the College will likely respect the victim's request for confidentiality.
+If none of these factors is present, the College will likely respect the Complainant's request for confidentiality.

-If the College determines that it cannot maintain a victim's confidentiality, the College will inform the student prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the College's response.
+If the College determines that it cannot maintain a Complainant's confidentiality, the College will inform the Complainant prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the College's response.

-The College will remain ever mindful of the student's well-being, and will take ongoing steps to protect the student from retaliation or harm and work with the victim to create a safety plan.
-Retaliation against the reporting student, whether by students or College employees, will not be tolerated.
-The College will also:
+The College will remain ever mindful of the Complainant's well-being and will take ongoing steps to protect the Complainant from retaliation or harm and work with the Complainant to create a safety plan.
+Retaliation against the reporting individual, whether by students or College employees, will not be tolerated.
+The College will provide supportive measures as described in Section VI of this policy.